cysouw/YAST/text/yast.md

 - Rank in sports: *Die deutschen Fußballdamen wurden **dritte**.*^[~~DWDS~~: Die Zeit, 23.06.1995, Nr.
 26.]
 :::

-In contrast, *Bruchzahlen* (fractions) have completely different syntactic possibilities.
+In contrast, *Bruchzahlen* (fractions) have yet again different syntactic possibilities.
 They are neuter nouns in referential use [@next a] and can be used as verbs without copula [@next b].
-Fractions cannot be used attributively nor adverbially.
+Fractions cannot be used attributively nor adverbially and are consequently considered to be nouns in German, written with an initial capital.

 ::: ex
 Syntactic uses of *Bruchzahlen* in German